progmahossain-stack/Expense-Tracker-System/README.md

 # 💰 Expense Tracker System

-Welcome to the **Expense Tracker System** — a simple and practical desktop application built to help you record, organize and monitor your daily expenses with ease! 📊
+Welcome to the **Expense Tracker System** — a simple and practical desktop application built to help you record, organize and monitor your daily expenses easily.

 ## 🌟 Features